 Today is National Hairball Awareness Day, a special day to highlight causes, treatments and prevention of hairballs.
+In this article, I’ll discuss common reasons cats get hairballs, why it’s a problem, and ways to prevention them from forming.

 The occurrence of hairballs was simple to explain when cats primarily lived outdoors: Their shedding cycle was determined by natural cycles of light that occur in nature.